For most of us, the first time hearing about the theremin went something like this…

 To finish out this post, there are 3 more Burns Theremins that are definitely worthy of mention.

-Their writers absolutely suck, and they offer no real useful information on any features.
+The only problem is, as you’ll notice in their company product descriptions…their writers absolutely suck. aAnd they offer no real useful information on any features.

-So for the most part, I was unable to find any juicy details on how these theremins compare to each other, and how they compare to the others we’ve seen thus far.
+So for the most part, I was unable to find any juicy details on how these theremins compare with the others on this list.

 PLUS…despite the lack of info on these guys, the user reviews on each of these theremins are still excellent.
 So definitely pay close attention to those.